camunda/camunda-docs/docs/components/modeler/bpmn/ad-hoc/ad-hoc.md

 ---
 id: ad-hoc
 title: "Ad-hoc"
-description: "The ad-hoc marker is only available for embedded subprocesses, so called ad-hoc subprocesses."
+description: "The ad-hoc marker is only available for embedded subprocesses, allowing more flexibility while executing inner elements."
 ---

-The ad-hoc marker (**~** a tilde character) is only available for [embedded subprocesses](../embedded-subprocesses/embedded-subprocesses.md), so called **ad-hoc subprocesses**.
+The ad-hoc marker (represented by a **~** tilde character) is only available for [embedded subprocesses](../embedded-subprocesses/embedded-subprocesses.md), and are therefore called **ad-hoc subprocesses**.
-Compared to regular subprocesses, it allows more flexibility for executing the inner elements.
+Compared to regular subprocesses, ad-hoc subprocesses allow more flexibility for executing inner elements.

 ![A demo process with an ad-hoc subprocess.
 Some elements inside the subprocess are active.](assets/ad-hoc-subprocess.png)